Mugwerumuriuki/Loan-calculator-project/README.md

 1. PHP 8.1 or higher
 2. mariadb 5.6 or higher

-To start the backend API, following the procedure below;
+To start the backend API, follow the procedure below;
 1. Create a database named "loan_calculator"
 2. Open terminal within the API project root folder and then run the following commands to start the project;
 `php artisan migrate`